 Shambhavi is known for making complex teachings about the nature of the self and reality understandable, practical, and always relatable to everyday experience.
 Her teachings are grounded in her more than thirty years of daily personal practice and personal retreats.

-In addition to offering teachings in spiritual practice and view, Shambhavi serves as the ritualist for Jaya Kula.
-She conducts festival day pujas, yajñas and also weddings and other rites.
+In addition to offering teachings in spiritual practice and view, Shambhavi conducts festival day pujas, yajñas, and also weddings and other rites.
 She is a trained jyotishi and expert diviner.

 At one time, Shambhavi taught at a Northwestern University.
 She left academia in 2004 in order to devote herself to practice, writing and teaching in her spiritual tradition.